svenkat683/Node-typescript-starter/README.md

 # Node-typescript-Mongodb-starter

-This is a starter template for nodeJS + Typescript + Mongodb application.
+This is a starter template for NodeJS + Typescript + Mongodb application.
 Additionally it has AWS lambda setup.

 ## Run below commands in terminal one by one to start the app.